Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 Example API Usage Scenario: An engineer in the field has the Telegram bot:

-- They send /start 123 to indicate starting work on request 123.
+- They send /start 123 to indicate starting work on issue 123.
-- Bot calls PUT /requests/123/status with status In Progress.
+- Bot calls PUT /issues/123/status with status In Progress.
-- The backend checks engineer’s identity and that request 123 is assigned to them, then updates it.
+- The backend checks engineer’s identity and that issue 123 is assigned to them, then updates it.
 - It responds to bot with success, and maybe triggers an internal log.
 - The bot could then reply to engineer “Marked as In Progress”.

 - After finishing, they send /done 123 with maybe a summary.
-- Bot might call PUT /requests/123/status to Completed.
+- Bot might call PUT /issues/123/status to Resolved.
-- The system sees no ServiceReport yet, so either:
+- The system sees no Timesheet yet, so either:

-- If system requires a ServiceReport first, it responds with error “Please create ServiceReport before completing.”
+- If system requires a Timesheet first, it responds with error “Please create Timesheet before resolving.”
 The bot could guide engineer to provide info for report.
-- Perhaps the bot then collects a summary of work and calls POST /reports (with minimal info) to create a draft report, then automatically links it and calls status update again.
+- Perhaps the bot then collects a summary of work and calls POST /timesheets (with minimal info) to create a draft timesheet, then automatically links it and calls status update again.
 - Or,

 ### The system might have a simpler bypass

-- allow marking Completed but behind the scenes create a stub ServiceReport automatically (maybe with the summary as description).
+- allow marking Resolved but behind the scenes create a stub Timesheet automatically (maybe with the summary as description).
 - The spec doesn’t explicitly say this, but something to consider to not block field ops.
 - However, likely they want that separate step done by PM or office.

-- In any case, after ServiceReport is eventually submitted, Admin/PM use UI or bot to /close 123 which calls PUT /requests/123/status to Closed.
+- In any case, after Timesheet is eventually submitted, Admin/PM use UI or bot to /close 123 which calls PUT /issues/123/status to Closed.

 ### Security Guards